now-its-dark/SYXPYX/README.md

 - Layer timeline properties (eg. set one layer to run at 4 FPS, while another runs as 15)
 - Layer Effects (nothing that fancy, but maybe auto-outline a higher layer, to always ensure distinction from lower ones)

-File handling:
+File handling
 - Import/Export GIF
 - Import/Export images & image sequences in various formats
 - Import/Export .syx containing bitmap messages
 - Export timed MIDI data, with *separate* settings for FPS and BPM.

-MIDI Control:
+MIDI Control
 - Trigger on Note — on an instantiated virtual MIDI port, map received MIDI note input to corresponding frame number and display it.
 - Shift pixels — on MIDI CC, move and wrap current pixels on X or Y axis in either direction.
 - Velocity Shift — Switch current frame from frame 1->last available frame, dependent on note velocity. (scale velocity across total number of frames)
 - Some other, less clearly formed ideas.
-- MIDI 2.0 CI profile, so anything can see its capabilties in ze pixels, cuz fuck yeah.
+- MIDI 2.0 CI profile.

-Visualizers:
+Visualizers
 - Map shaders to pixel grid; would allow for easy use of dithering algorithms and live inputs, such as from a webcam.
 - Virtual audio device receiver + spectrum analyzer to display audio frequency information from the device.
 - Region activation - display activity state for individual notes, for things like drum sounds, which are not represented on the device ordinarily.

-Optimization:
+Optimization
-- Right now, it just sends the entire message every time.
+Right now, it just sends the entire pixel message every time, overwriting everything in the device's pixel buffer.
 This is not necessary, as pixels can be transmitted discretely, but it's additional logic that doesn't exist yet.
-Partly, because there is a balance to be struck— if numerous single pixel changes must transmitted, it could end up being less efficient in some cases, due to the additional bytes needed to setup each message.
+Partly, because there is a balance to be struck— if numerous single pixel changes must transmitted, it could end up being less efficient in some cases, as the additional bytes needed to setup each message could offset the reduction gained.